Taiwanese band Sodagreen make a fresh start as Oaeen

 The move follows a name trademark dispute with their former boss and producer Lin Wei-che, according to media reports.

-All six members of Oaeen spoke to Singapore media via Zoom on June 24.
-Their new Mandopop single Start From The End, which was released on Friday (June 25), is a rousing number about seeing a fresh start when a journey ends.
+All six members of Oaeen spoke to Singapore media via Zoom last Thursday.
+Their new Mandopop single Start From The End, which was released last Friday, is a rousing number about seeing a fresh start when a journey ends.

 The band comprise vocalist Wu Ching-feng, electric guitarist Kay Liu, acoustic guitarist Ho Ching-yang, bassist Claire Hsieh, drummer Shih Chun-wei and keyboardist Kung Yu-chi.
 They are working on an album.